 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Any concerns that may arise outside of school hours, will be delt with through the safeguarding team members and all protocols followed as necessary. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via email or mobile phone - head@parkside.herts.sch.uk -07766871303/07956537288 - When the DSL is absent, please contact school's Deputy DSL(s)Lilly Michael lilly.michael@parkside.herts.sch.uk 07706675221 (Provide the name(s) and contact details, underline in bold or refer to the working pattern/hours noted in the table at the top of the policy) You may also want to refer to any posters or information that is visible throughout the school/office/website). - If the school's DSL and deputies are not available or cannot be reached, Jade Herbaut - deputy@parkside.herts.sch.uk - 07796177119 - Mobile Karen Smith senco@parkside.herts.sch.uk 07725194278 provide name and contact details of any contingency cover e.g. for example, during out-of-hours/out-of-term activities). - During holiday periods, Head Teacher will access any corresponded and will respond as necessary.
+However, if there is an urgent safeguarding concern, they can be contacted outside of these hours. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary on dsl@highover.herts.sch.uk or via their private phone numbers which staff have been given - When the DSL is absent, please contact school's Deputy DSL(s) - If the school's DSL and deputies are not available or cannot be reached, please contact a member of the SLT.
+Referrals can also be made directly to the Hertfordshire child protection line on 0300 123 4043 - During holiday periods, DSL will check the dsl@highover.herts.sch.uk so any concerns should be sent to this address.
+The DSL cannot be contacted via her private number, which staff have access to.